University of Leeds accommodation: Central Village

+CitySide

+CitySide is run in partnership with Downing Students.

 Henry Price Residences

 Henry Price Residences (53.8088°N 1.5584°W) is the only self-catered residence on campus.
 There are 40 self-contained flats spread across five blocks.
 The five-storey building provides accommodation for up to 355 students.
 The ground floor is used for bicycle storage and the site reception.
 Flats generally have nine individual rooms (one of which is a double) and a kitchen/common room.
 Adjacent single rooms share a communal shower and toilet.
 The double rooms have en-suite facilities.
 All rooms have wardrobes, desks, chairs and fitted beds.

 The Henry Price Building was designed by architects Chamberlin, Powell and Bon, who also designed other Brutalist building in a similar style, such as the Barbican in London.
 Henry Price gained Grade 2 listed status from English Heritage in 2010.

 James Baillie Park

 James Baillie Park (53.8206°N 1.5662°W) is positioned at the end of North Hill Road, close to both Devonshire Hall and North Hill Court.

-The site is managed by UNITE and has 560 rooms available with most being en-suite; some studio flats are available and there are a few cluster flats housing 3 students sharing a bathroom.
+The site is managed by Unite Students and has 560 rooms available with most being en-suite; some studio flats are available and there are a few cluster flats housing 3 students sharing a bathroom.
 Most kitchens are shared between 6 residents; some share between 4 while cluster flats share between 3.